mtricht/github-actions-trigger-extension/README.md

 ### TODO:

 - [ ] figure out how to release for chrome, firefox and safari
-- [ ] fix it not loading due to JS page loads (does load on page refresh or from certain pages)
 - [ ] add support for a dropdown with branches from a repository